Jackal: Profile and Information

 The baby jackals are born with their eyes sealed shut, and it takes them about ten days before they have their sight.

 Newly born jackals are called pups.
-Pups eat regurgitated food and its mother’s milk for two months while being weaned.
+Pups eat regurgitated food and its mother’s milk for two months while weaning.

 Several cases of jackal pup death occur between 14 weeks after their birth.
 The pups are hunted mostly by eagles that swoop them up.
-In other to protect her pups, the mother jackal changes her den almost weekly.
+To protect her pups, the mother jackal changes her den almost weekly.

 Pups are taught to hunt by 5 – 6 months, and assistance is always given by the parents when needed.
 Jackals are sexually active when they reach the age of 6 – 11 months.